 All you have to do is go to your media library, point to the file you want to replace, and click Replace Media.

-It gives you an option to just replace the file, or all details of the file including name, link, etc.
+It allows you to replace the file or all the file details, including name, link, etc.

 WordPress Troubleshooting & Site Health Plugins

-The first type of plugin you need in this section, is a backup of your WordPress site.
-Usually your website host will also keep a backup of your site, at least the last edited version.
+The first type of plugin you need in this section is a WordPress site backup.
+Usually, your website host will also keep a backup of your site, at least the last edited version.

 So in case your site crashes for some reason, or it is hacked, you can restore it to the last version you knew was safe.

-This is a MUST, because both me and some of my clients have been burnt badly, by not having a backup.
+This is a MUST because both I and some of my clients have been burnt badly by not having a backup.